 We travel with no reservations.
 After returning from a trek to the top of Mt.
 Roraima, Venezuela, as well as Carnival in Rio de Janeiro, we get the call to volunteer as Camp Ground Hosts in Haines, Alaska.
 Check out our awesome posts about remote living in a cabin with no running water or electricity, on the Chilkat Inlet, across from two glaciers.
 We greet visitors from around the world who visit the cabin deck for fantastic views.

-On to Iceland, where we “rental car camp.”
-Then, over to St. Petersburg, Moscow, ride across the Trans-Siberian Railroad to Lake Baikal, and then south to Mongolia.
-From Mongolia, we fly to Sri Lanka, up to India, and finish our five-month overseas adventure by trekking in Nepal.
+Visit Iceland and “rental car camp,” before crossing Russia on the Trans-Siberian Railroad to Lake Baikal, and then south to Mongolia.
+Fly to Sri Lanka, up to India, and finish our five-month overseas adventure with us on a trek in Nepal.

 Back in the States we truck camp, reunited with Jack the dog.
 Take our time, and enjoy the scenery around New England during the colorful autumn.